 As the capital, Santiago is a bustling city with so many sights to enjoy.
 Founded in 1541, the Plaza de Armas has a multitude of beautiful architecture, with the San Francisco Church being one of them.
 Established in 1554, it is the oldest church in Chile and has had to be reconstructed and restored, following severe earthquake and storm damage.
 Existing for over 400 years, this landmark is home to a significant collection of colonial artwork and serves as a reminder of Chile’s cultural heritage.

 In contrast, the modern-day La Vega Central Market is a hive of activity, with hundreds of stalls and vendors, and every grocery item imaginable, together with more unusual wares like chicken feet and pig heads.
 Owing to its size and sheer volume of people frequenting this shopping area, entering La Vega is sure to be a fast-paced adventure!
-For a more leisurely experience, the colourful, UNESCO-listed port of Valparaiso is a great place to take a wine tour, amid the luscious green Casablanca Valley.
+For a more leisurely experience, the colourful, UNESCO-listed port of Valparaiso is a great place to take a wine excursion, amid the luscious green Casablanca Valley.

 Chile’s varying landscapes bring with them a variety of cuisine.
 Seafood is king, where almejas con limón (raw clams in lemon juice), conger eel soup, conger eel fritters, machas a la parmesana (razor clams with parmesan cheese), buttered scallops with grilled cheese, ceviche (raw, minced sea bass and lemon juice), and crab pie all feature on the menu.
 Another significant food is surprisingly the sandwich, with a plethora of popular fillings, including: diced meat and avocado; salmon, cream cheese and rocket; and green beans, tomatoes, chili and sliced meat.
 Other well-loved dishes are soups, stews, dried horsemeat, humityas (steamed cornhusks wrapped around mashed corn), milcaos (potato bread), and costillar de chancho (baked pork ribs).
 Traditional desserts to try include: brazo de reina (like a Swiss roll), alfajores (two biscuits held together with a layer of chocolate mousse), cuchufli (tubes of crunchy pastry dough, drizzled with chocolate) and leche asada (a type of baked custard dessert).